How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 Here are some quick facts to help you understand how ObamaCare affects taxes:

-• For the majority of the 85% of Americans with health insurance, the percentage of income paid in taxes won’t change much (if at all).
-However, some of the changes may directly or indirectly affect specific groups.
+• For the majority of Americans with health insurance, the percentage of income paid in taxes doesn’t change much (if at all).
+However, some of the changes do directly or indirectly affect specific groups.

-• The majority of the 15% of Americans without health insurance will primarily be affected by the Individual Mandate (the requirement to buy health insurance), the Employer Mandate (the requirement for large employers to insure full-time employees), and Tax Credits (which reduce premium costs for individuals, families, and small businesses).
-In other words, the requirement to Get Covered, the expansion of employer based coverage, the fee for not having coverage, and cost assistance are the main tax related provisions that affect the average American.
+• The majority of Americans without health insurance were primarily be affected by the Individual Mandate (the requirement to buy health insurance), the Employer Mandate (the requirement for large employers to insure full-time employees), and Tax Credits, (which reduce premium costs for individuals, families, and small businesses).
+In other words, the requirement to get covered, the expansion of employer-based coverage, the fee for not having coverage, and cost assistance are the main tax-related provisions that affect the average American.
+TIP: Remember, the Individual Mandate’s fee for not having coverage was reduced to $0 in 2019 on a federal level, so in most cases this “tax” doesn’t impact anyone anymore.

-• If you got a Tax Credit through the Marketplace, you’ll need to adjust and report your Tax Credit on your Federal Income Taxes.
-Please see our tax filing page for details on adjusting taxes for Form 8962, Premium Tax Credit (PTC).
+• If you get a Tax Credit through the Marketplace, you’ll need to adjust and report your Tax Credit on your Federal Income Taxes.
+Please see our tax-filing page for details on adjusting taxes for Form 8962, Premium Tax Credit (PTC).

-• Many Americans will be affected by changes to new limits on medical tax deduction thresholds for Medical Savings Accounts: MSAs, FSAs, and HSAs.
+• Many Americans were affected by changes to new limits on medical tax deduction thresholds for Medical Savings Accounts: MSAs, FSAs, and HSAs.

-• Small businesses (with less than 50 full-time equivalents) will not be required to provide health insurance.
-Those with less than 25 full-time equivalents making less than $25,000 in average annual wages may be eligible for tax credits to reduce premium costs if they choose to offer employees coverage.
+• Small businesses (with less than 50 full-time equivalents) are not required to provide health insurance.
+Meanwhile, those with less than 25 full-time equivalents making less than $25,000 in average annual wages may be eligible for tax credits to reduce premium costs if they choose to offer employees coverage.

-• Even if you won’t see higher taxes under the Affordable Care Act, it doesn’t mean there aren’t costs associated with the law.
-You’ll still need to buy health insurance unless you qualify for Medicaid or an exemption, and that will cost you money.
+• Even if you don’t see higher taxes under the Affordable Care Act, it doesn’t mean there aren’t costs associated with the law.
+If you want health insurance, you still need to buy health insurance unless you qualify for Medicaid, and that will cost you money.

-• The Congressional Budget Office has shown that, paired with cuts to spending, the revenue generated from the new taxes will help to pay for the Affordable Care Act’s many provisions, fund tax credits, and lower the deficit by 2023.
+• The Congressional Budget Office had originally shown that paired with cuts to spending, the revenue generated from the new taxes in the ACA would help to pay for the Affordable Care Act’s many provisions, fund tax credits, and lower the deficit by 2023.
 Learn More.
+With that said, changes to the law (specifically changes to the mandate) have impacted the total revenue the ACA takes in.

 Why Does ObamaCare Create New Taxes?